BSU-Cybersecurity/BSU-Cybersecurity.github.io/_posts/2021-08-10-security-onion-deployment.md

 * Choose IP for web interface access
 * Choose default NTP servers
 * Say yes to running so-allow
 * Designate an IP range from which analysts can access the Security Onion web interface.
-We chose our entire provider network (_#.#.#.0/24_)
+We chose our entire provider network (`#.#.#.0/24`)
 * Review all configurations and say yes to start the final install process

-* When complete restart the machine and you should be able to access the web interface from a machine sitting in whatever network range you designated access
+When complete restart the machine and you should be able to access the web interface from a machine sitting in whatever network range you designated access by browsing to the static ip you set for the manager node in your web browser.

+## Deploying the Search Node
+The process for deploying the search node will be very similar to the manager.
+It will be sitting in the same network as your manager node and you will only have to make a few changes:

+* Once you select the distributed deployment model, instead of choosing manager choose search
+*